cyntheticfox/nixfiles/README.md

 # dotfiles

-Personal Configuration files, meant to be easily cloned down and propagated for standard use
+Personal Configuration files, meant to be easily cloned down and propagated for standard use.
+Recently rewritten to also be the home for my personal NixOS configuration files.

 ## Cloning